 The legal status of the islands and islets of the Aegean is however crystal clear.
 Greek sovereignty over the Imia islets is clearly stipulated by international conventions: the 1923 Lausanne Treaty, the 1932 Italo-Turkish Agreements and the 1947 Paris Treaty.
 More specifically:

-- The Italo-Turkish Agreements of January 1932 and the additional protocol of 28.12.1932, on the basis of which the territorial waters of the two countries between the coast of Asia Minor and the Dodecanese islands were defined.
+• The Italo-Turkish Agreements of January 1932 and the additional protocol of 28.12.1932, the territorial waters of the two countries between the coast of Asia Minor and the Dodecanese islands were defined.
 It should be stressed that the Imia islets were ceded to Italy by the Treaty of Lausanne, which is easily confirmed by the fact that in Point 30 of the additional Protocol, which was signed on 28.12.1932, they are referred to as one of the points under Italian sovereignty from which the median line dividing the territorial waters between Italy and Turkey shall be calculated.

 The above legal argument is supported in practice by uninterrupted and peaceful Greek sovereignty over the Imia islets since 1947, which was never contested by Turkey until the 1995-1996 crisis.